luuuk/ekichabi-business-registration/README.md

 ### How to Deploy
 - You can deploy the application directly to Heroku by pushing to Main.
 - PLEASE DONT THOUGH!
    - We love PRs here at ekichabi-business-registration.
-Run ya tests, get some eyes on ya code, and merge your feature branch into Main once ya get ya approval.
+Run ya tests (Limitation: Tests are not run as a part of CI - please run them locally before opening a PR), get some eyes on ya code, and merge your feature branch into Main once ya get ya approval.